dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/httpsys.md

 * Make sure your application is not configured to run IIS or IIS Express.

   In Visual Studio, the default launch profile is for IIS Express.
-To run the project as a console application you have to manually change the selected profile, as shown in the following screen shot.
+To run the project as a console application, manually change the selected profile, as shown in the following screen shot.

   ![Select console app profile](HttpSys/_static/vs-choose-profile.png)